Search this website

 Does a MRIWA scholarship cover the costs of the research I will undertake?

 An awardee’s supervisor and/or host institution are expected to provide the primary support for analytical and other costs associated with their research.
-MRIWA provides all awardees with up to $5,527 per year (administered by their host University) for ancillary research expenses, travel, and other costs related to their studies.
-Scholarship recipients are also eligible to apply for competitive student research grants from MRIWA.
+All MRIWA scholarship and MARS Program scholarship awardees are also provided with up to $5,820 per year (administered by their host University) for ancillary research expenses, travel, and other costs related to their studies.

 Does MRIWA support conference attendance and travel for awardees?

-MRIWA provides all awardees with up to $5,527 per year (administered by their host University) for ancillary research expenses, conference fees, travel, and other costs related to their studies.
+All MRIWA Scholarship and MARS Program scholarship awardees are also provided with up to $5,820 per year (administered by their host University) for ancillary research expenses, conference fees, travel, and other costs related to their studies.

 Does MRIWA provide funding for relocation expenses?